Khemraj9815/SWS101/SWS/caps/cap1/report.md

 ## Assessment Overview and Recommendations

-During the penetration test on machine of the ip address 10.3.21.140, I could not find  exploits other than port 3306(mysql) though all the ports were vulnerable because of outdated version of the application.
-But I have tried a lots of stuff to find the vulnerablities.
+During the penetration test on the machine of the ip address 10.3.21.140, I could not find exploits other than port 3306(mysql) though all the ports were vulnerable because of outdated versions of the application.
+But I have tried a lot of stuff to find the vulnerabilities.

-I found out that I was able to upload reverse shell file in one of the directory and I could even run the file which can lead closer to exploitation.
-This behaviour of uploading file should not be allowed.
-It is not just on the http directories but also on the ftp port I could add file, unfortunately ftp port(21) was not accessable on http.
-This behaviour save the machine from exploitation.
-If ftp port(21) was accessable from http server there coluld be high chances of exploits.
-The above behaviour of the ports mentioned above is the dangerous because the attacker can upload anything they could to gain unauthorised access.
+I found out that I was able to upload a reverse shell file in one of the directories and I could even run the file which can lead to exploitation.
+This behavior of uploading files should not be allowed.
+It is not just on the http directories but also on the ftp port I could add files to, unfortunately ftp port(21) was not accessible on http.
+This behavior saves the machine from exploitation.
+If ftp port(21) was accessible from the http server there could be high chances of exploits.
+The behavior of the ports mentioned above is dangerous because the attacker can upload anything they could to gain unauthorized access.

-Other thing is, database of the system was visible or accessable and could inspect all the data that was inside the database which is on port 3306(mysql).
+Another thing is, the database of the system was visible or accessible and could inspect all the data that was inside the database which is on port 3306(mysql).
 It was possible with just one line of command and I was in.
 I could run all the that was needed to run.
-I think this behaviour of mysql port is unusual because this coluld lead to loss ot sensetives informations.
+I think this behavior of mysql port is unusual because this could lead to loss of sensitive information.

-This is about the twiki, I dont't know whether the website has used twiki or not, but if it has used twiki for their benefits.
+This is about the twiki, I don't know whether the website has used twiki or not, but if it has used twiki for their benefits.
 Which enable user to upload files on it and share it to other.
-I see this as a weak spot or the tatget spot  for the attacker to upload files which can lead closer to exploitation of sensetive informations.
+I see this as a weak spot or the target spot for the attacker to upload files which can lead closer to exploitation of sensitive information.

-This is positive side of the webpage that it had a login form where only the adminstrative user are authorised.
+The positive side of the webpage is that it has a login form where only the administrative users are authorized.
 If website have a login form, it should be carefully designed so that it is not sql injectable which can lead attacker to sensitive informations.
-Lucily the login form was not injectable.
+Luckily the login form was not injectable.

 # Network Penetration Test Assessment Summary